lambdaclass/mina_bridge/README.md

 `mina_bridge` is in an early stage of development, currently it misses elemental features and correct functionality is not guaranteed.

-### Elliptic Curve operations

-The algorithms for multiplication of points of an elliptic curve that we implemented using the building blocks present in `o1js` are very slow 🐢.
-So we need to implement the bindings to use the native Ocaml libraries for the elliptic curve operations called in o1js.
-At the time of this text is written, we are still working on this 🚧.

 ## Architecture

 This is subject to change.